 Music is a stimulating and effective way of learning so we integrate it throughout the day using a wide variety of CD’s and percussion instruments.
 We enjoy our times throughout the day when we sing, dance, compose our own music and become choreographers!
 We also have a music "enrichment" program where we have guest professional musicians come into the classroom to share their talents and broaden our musical experience.
 Parents are treated to our musical talents several times throughout the year, including our Holiday Show, a performance at Barnes and Noble in the spring and the grand finale being the Kindergarten Graduation!

 Physical activity and outdoor time is important for growing children.
-We go outside twice a day.
-In the morning we have a structured physical education time where we play together as a group and work on basic skills such as catching and throwing, jumping rope, hula hoops, team games, etc. We also are sure to allow for free time outside so that children have the opportunity to release their energy on the playground and invent their own games.
+We go outside every day, weather permitting.
+We sometimes have structured physical education time where we play together as a group and work on basic skills such as catching and throwing, jumping rope, hula hoops, team games, etc. We also are sure to allow for free time outside so that children have the opportunity to to release their energy on the playground and invent their own games.
 We use the property to its fullest extent by hiking the nature trails, building, and sometimes even sledding!

 The Kindergarten has the added bonus of Spanish class once a week and Yoga class every other week.
 We also have Science Enrichment once each month.
 The children bring their own lunch each day but every Friday is "Pizza Friday" which gives the children the opportunity to participate if they wish.